esheldon/wq/README.md

 * min_cores - Limit to nodes with at least this many cores.
 Currently only applies when mode is *bynode* (should this work for bycore selections?).
 * min_mem - Limit to nodes with at least this much memory in GB.
 Currently only applies when mode is *bycore*, *bycore1*, *bynode*.
 * X - This determines if ssh X display forwarding is used, default is False.
 For yes use true,1 for no use false,0
-* priority - Currently should be one of low, med, high.
-Higher priority jobs will be queued first.
+* priority - Currently should be one of
+ * low - lowest priority
+ * med - medium priority, the default
+ * high - high priority
+ * block - block other jobs until this one can run.
 * job_name - A name to display in job listings.
 Usually the command, or an abbreviated form of the command, is shown.

 Here is a full, commented example